-nijave 10 hours ago
+nijave 8 months ago

 Presumably seconds since I'm not sure what else would make sense here.
 It'd also be helpful if the y axis had consistent scale between each graph and horizontal lines are set y axis intervals